-The week of Valentine's Day is Random Acts of Kindness Week (February 11-17).
+This week is Random Acts of Kindness Week.
 The two events together give parents the perfect opportunity to begin teaching our children about the power of random kindness and generosity.
 Wondering where to start?
 It doesn't take much effort or cash to lead your children in a life of kindheartedness and consideration.
 We've got one act for each day of the week.

 1. Pay for the Person Behind You

 The next time you go through the drive-thru (and we know it will be soon), tell the person who takes your payment that you would like to pay for the people in the car directly behind you.
 Chances are their bill won't be too much money and you'll be able to explain to those kids eager for their Happy Meal in the backseat what it means to be kind without expecting anything in return.
 You'll be back on the road before the strangers behind you even know you paid for their meal.
 And kindness without expectation of rewards is the best kindness of all.

 We've all been there, in a rush, wishing the line would move faster or that the person in front of us would let us cut in line.
 One day this week, be the person who lets someone cut.
 You'll be surprised how happy this can make someone, and you'll be a great example to your bewildered children who will most likely question your actions all the way home.

 Or anywhere.
 Take your children with you to feed the homeless, donate clothes, clean up the neighborhood, or volunteer at the animal shelter (this one could be dangerous so instill a no pet rule before you go.)
 There are so many ways you can help your community that you're sure to find the perfect fit for you and your kids to volunteer together.